Jkuffler/Jkuffler/README.md

-# :sunglasses: Howdy!
-I'm Jason Kuffler :sunglasses:
+# I'm Jason Kuffler

-<b>Life-long student in meatspace and cyberspace | Current Mentor with Code the Dream </b>
+<b>Life-long student | Current: Mentor with Code the Dream </b>

 In Beautiful Katamari the king of the universe says "Love makes the world go round...but manners keep you from getting motion sickness".
 I love that.

 I thrive at high volume paces that involve cross collaboration.
-When there's downtime I like to research and experiment with new technologies, ideas, and problems.
+When there's downtime I like to research and experiment with all kinds of technologies, ideas, and problems.

-My experience with the public for 20+ years has shown that I am driven to deliver thorough solutions.
+I have wide ranging experience in the public sector over 20+ years of proven determination and creativity I can develop thorough solutions that come with genuinely humble communication skills.

+In the tech industry I am honestly most excited about the different people I can meet who share a sense of belonging when they work on projects with an open mind.
 I'm passionate about personal discovery and persistently lifting the spirits of those around me.
-DEI is a way of life and I'm very pleased to feel a part of a more positive culture than in retail roles.

-# :construction_worker: Projects :construction_worker:
+# :construction_worker: Projects

  :palm_tree::evergreen_tree::deciduous_tree: <b>My National Parks API</b>| <a href="https://github.com/Jkuffler/MyNationalParksAPI" rel="noreferrer noopener">Repo</a> | <a href="https://national-park-app.herokuapp.com/" rel="noreferrer noopener">Demo</a>
   <ul>